aartikash/musings/_posts/2021-07-13-zzzzzzzzzzzzzzzzzaboutme copy 2.md

 Who knew a covid vaccine and high fever where I literally could not move was all I needed.

 OK but for real the fever was wierd, even after two tablets it did not go away.

+Update: I am doing great now.
+This is the best I have been for a while I think. :D